tinnei/openGreenRoof/README.md

 # Author's note
 It's not great, need refactoring, clean up page route and auth, add ID etc; but hey, the beauty is in the attempt.

-if you find this interesting, consider contribute! aka help me out ;)
+If you find this interesting, consider contribute! aka help me out ;)

+To realize the full potential of this tool, here's the Figma link: https://www.figma.com/file/NGiJ2TPMPQKvUBUvWjPHLi/openGreenRoof-presentation-and-designs-(Copy)?node-id=68%3A43
+Too much information?
+Happy to offload all the information in an interesting way via a quick call.

-also, I know I left a key open; please don't be evil.
+Sidenote: I know I left a key open; please don't be evil.

 # What should it be
 This is a web app that takes modern approach to green roof installation.